 Many landscapers consider polymeric sand to be the best substance for walkways and patio joint sand.
 The combination of binders with natural sand helps it stay in the tight spaces in pavers.
 It strengths the overall pavement arrangement while discouraging the growth of weeds, the presence of ants and the common pests of patio sand.
 Polymeric sand lasts much longer than conventional joint sand, decreasing your overall time and money spent on maintenance.

 Ideally, you used polymeric sand during the initial construction of your patio or walkway.
 If not, once the original joint sand starts to disappear, you can repair your patio by replacing it with polymeric sand.
 A jet spray or pressure wash from a hose can wash out most of the former sand.
 After everything is dried, you can sweep polymeric sand into the paver joints.
-You will need to carefully mist the entire surface so that the sand settles, and sweep extra sand into any cracks and holes.
+You will need to carefully must the entire surface so that the sand settles, and sweep extra sand into any cracks and holes.

 After a long Toronto winter, it is not unusual for pavers surrounding a patio edge start to shift out of place.
 Often, the metal or plastic edging dislodges.
 To fix this: